AstarAndy/CourseHeroSnips/README.md

 # Andrew Faust
 # Codementor Code Snips

-You are free to clone/copy the code in this repo as nothing is copyrighted.
+You are free to clone/copy the code in this repo for use in your schoolwork.  **ALL* works here-in are the property of [Andrew C. Faust](https://www.linkedin.com/in/andrew-faust-1026a367/).
 The purpose of the repo is to illustrate basic Java 8+ functionality and also to answer specific questions posted on [CourseHero](https://www.coursehero.com)

 [BinaryTreeIntegers](./src/com/homework/BinaryTreeIntegerOnly.java)